LennartAJansson/WeatherForecastsApi/Readme.md

 ```

 ## Step 5 Implementing the mediators
-In program.cs add following lines after "//Add services to the container"
+In 'Program.cs' add following lines after "//Add services to the container"

 ```
 // Add services to the container.